 Are ATV batteries standard?

 ATV batteries are not standardized.
-They vary in size, capacity, terminal design, and technology being used.
+They vary in size, capacity, terminal design, and technology.